CodeTheCity/CTC16/README.md

 * Contributing to a project

 ## Teams
-We'll add teams during the event.
+We'll add teams, and create a GitHub repository for each team, during the event.
 Follow these steps to help us add you.
 1. If you haven't already, sign in to GitHub

 ![Image showing how to sign in to GitHub](images/1-signin.png)